ndrewh/pyda/README.md

 (despite residing in the same memory space).
 This causes problems with certain concurrency primatives (e.g. `sem_init`/`sem_wait`) that rely on threads being in the same process group.

-Dynamorio handles all the nasty low-level details: inserting instrumentation, machine state trasitions to/from hooks, etc. Pyda provides a CPython extension for registering hooks and proxies machine state modifications to Dynamorio.
-Pyda itself ends up handling a lot of edge cases (think: hooks which throw exceptions, hooks which remove themselves, redirect execution, etc.) and nasty error states, especially surrounding thread creation and cleanup.
+Dynamorio handles many of the nasty low-level details: inserting instrumentation, machine state trasitions to/from hooks, etc. Pyda provides a CPython extension for registering hooks and proxies machine state modifications to Dynamorio.
+Pyda itself ends up handling a lot of edge cases (think: hooks which throw exceptions, hooks which remove themselves, hooks which redirect execution, etc.) and nasty error states, especially surrounding thread creation and cleanup.

-### Multithreading

-While in theory `ptrace` allows threads to be started and stopped independently, most interactive debuggers like GDB automatically suspend *all* threads when *any* thread reaches a breakpoint (for more infomation, see GDB's `scheduler-locking` option and and the ptrace ["group-stop" documentation](https://man7.org/linux/man-pages/man2/ptrace.2.html)).

-Like GDB breakpoints, Pyda hooks are global to all threads.
-But unlike GDB, hook execution does not interrupt other threads (except as described below).

-Programs running under Pyda get a single CPython interpreter, so all threads share the same state (globals).
-When a hook is called by a thread, the thread will first acquire the GIL.
-This effectively serves as a global lock over all hooks, but we may try to eliminate this in a future release.

-We maintain a thread-specific
-data structure using Dynamorio's TLS mechanism, which allows us to track thread creation/destruction and report thread-specific information (e.g. `p.tid`) in hooks.

 ## Contributing